Difference Between Marital and Separate Property

 - In a short-term marriage, separate property that was brought into the marriage will go back to whoever brought it into the marriage;

-- In a more lengthy marriage, even separate property that was brought in by one individual may still be considered to be marital property, and is divided 50/50.
+- In a more lengthy marriage, even separate property that one individual brought in may still be considered marital property and divided 50/50.

 - If you keep the property and money is still owed on it, you pay for those liabilities.

-Of course, there are many variables to this formula, which is one of the many reasons why it’s in your best interests to have an experienced divorce attorney on your side who knows how to negotiate divorce property settlements.
+Of course, this formula has many variables, which is one of the many reasons it’s in your best interests to have an experienced divorce lawyer who knows how to negotiate divorce property settlements.
 For example, in the case of the marital home, primary considerations include: